How Casting Will Help You Land Your Dream Role

 Some of the popular actors who have been victims of typecasting include Alec Baldwin, who is usually arrogant and unlikeable; Samuel L. Jackson, who is cast as the rebellious character who doesn’t give a hoot; Jim Carrey, who is the village idiot; Jennifer Aniston as the hopeless romantic, and Cameron Diaz as the sweet and funny girl.

 From the fear of being typecast, some actors have expressively turned down roles that were too on the nose for their image.
 For example, Brian Cranston went from playing the goofy loveable dad in the hit series Malcolm in the Middle to the drug kingpin in Breaking Bad.

 Landing the perfect role

-In order to land the ideal role, there are a few factors to consider.
+To land the ideal role, there are a few factors to consider.
 These could range from getting the right headshot to building upon requisite skills.
 To land the right role for you, you need to start off by asking yourself a few questions.
-These questions will help you lean towards your strengths.
+These questions will help you lean toward your strengths.
 Some of these questions include;

 - What kind of stories are you looking to tell with your characters?